KejiaZhang-Robust/Academic-paper-writing/README.md

 - ✅ Use \input{} to modularize sections instead of writing everything in main.tex.
 - ✅ Keep figures and tables in dedicated folders for better file management.
-- ✅ Follow the conference’s required file structure (e.g., supplementary materials).
+- ✅ Follow the conference's required file structure (e.g., supplementary materials).

 ## 📚 3.
 Citation and Reference Formatting